yangyang-nus-lv/Depth-Estimation-from-Stereo-and-Video/README.md

 # Depth-Estimation-from-Stereo-and-Video
-A reference solution to Assignment 2 of NUS EE5731 Module
+My solution to Assignment 2 of NUS EE5731 Module